Jana-Marie/USB-PD-Firmware/docs/console_config.md

 Sets the voltage of the configuration buffer, in millivolts.
 Prints no output on success, an error message on failure.

+Note: values are rounded down to the nearest 10 mV.

+#### set_vmin

+Usage: `set_vmin voltage_in_mV`

+Sets the minimum voltage of the configuration buffer, in millivolts.
+Prints no message on success, an error message on failure.

+Note: values are rounded down to the nearest 10 mV.

+#### set_vmax

+Usage: `set_vmax voltage_in_mV`

+Sets the maximum voltage of the configuration buffer, in millivolts.
+Prints no message on success, an error message on failure.

-Note: values are rounded down to the nearest Power Delivery voltage unit (50 mV).
+Note: values are rounded down to the nearest 10 mV.

 #### set_i

 Usage: `set_i current_in_mA`

-Sets the current of the configuration buffer, in milliamperes.
+Sets the current of the configuration buffer, in milliamperes, overriding any power or resistance configured.
 Prints no output on success, an error message on failure.

+Note: values are rounded down to the nearest 10 mA.

+#### set_p

+Usage: `set_p power_in_mW`

+Sets the power of the configuration buffer, in milliwatts, overriding any current or resistance configured.
+Prints no output on success, an error message on failure.

+Note: values are rounded down to the nearest 10 mW.

+#### set_r

+Usage: `set_r resistance_in_mΩ`

+Sets the resistance of the configuration buffer, in milliohms, overriding any current or power configured.
+Prints no output on success, an error message on failure.

-Note: values are rounded down to the nearest Power Delivery current unit (10 mA).
+Note: values are rounded down to the nearest 10 mΩ.

 ### Power Delivery